caionnx/frontend-build-feature-challenge/api/README.md

 ## Credit Agreements API

-- The credit agreement API allows a merchant to get SeQura's credit conditions with a single request.
+- The credit agreement API allows a merchant to get the credit conditions with a single request.
-- SeQura's credit conditions depend on order value, currency, and merchant.
+- Credit conditions depend on order value, currency, and merchant.

 ### Credit Agreements Request